rubinashaik2022/AI301-Capstone/Contribution2.md

 ### Implemented Integration and Boundary Coverage

-- End-to-end MCP preview and apply test for `RMCP001`.
+- Completed 20 focused end-to-end tests through the MCP stdio transport.
-- Confirms preview returns a token and a diff containing the `nint` replacement.
+- Confirms preview returns the expected action, unified diff, and approval token.
-- Confirms apply writes the intended change and reports at least one written file.
+- Confirms apply writes and verifies the exact intended physical bytes.
+- Confirms successful behavior in both AdhocWorkspace and MSBuildWorkspace modes.
+- Uses a real temporary `.csproj` for the MSBuild preview/apply test and verifies the refreshed workspace observes the changed source.
+- Uses two real temporary projects sharing one physical source file to verify linked-file changes are rejected without altering the file.
 - Regression test previews a fix, performs a simulated concurrent edit, applies the old token, and verifies:
   - The result is `stale preview`.
   - The concurrent edit remains byte-for-byte intact.